JustinTulloss/caffeinated-simpleton/_posts/2012-12-29-moving-to-jekyll.markdown

 no reason for static content to not be static, and Jekyll is currently the best tool out there to fulfill that ideal.

+This is very much a work on progress, and will hopefully improve over time.
+Sorry for the mess!

 [1]: https://github.com/mojombo/jekyll
 [2]: http://wordpress.org/
 [3]: http://www.ruby-lang.org/